TommyTeaVee/workadventure/docs/maps/entry-exit.md

 {.alert.alert-warning}
 While the information below is still valid, we recommend you to use the new [inline map editor](editor/) to define entries and exits.
-The inline map editor is easier to use and can be accessed directly from WorkAdventure.
+The inline map editor is easier to use and can be accessed directly from Qtune.

 [Building your map - Defined entries and exits](https://www.youtube.com/watch?v=MuhVgu8H7U0)